Confabulation

-In psychology, confabulation is a memory error defined as the production of fabricated, distorted, or misinterpreted memories about oneself or the world.
+Confabulation is a memory error consisting of the production of fabricated, distorted, or misinterpreted memories about oneself or the world.
 It is generally associated with certain types of brain damage (especially aneurysm in the anterior communicating artery) or a specific subset of dementias.
 While still an area of ongoing research, the basal forebrain is implicated in the phenomenon of confabulation.
 People who confabulate present with incorrect memories ranging from subtle inaccuracies to surreal fabrications, and may include confusion or distortion in the temporal framing (timing, sequence or duration) of memories.
 In general, they are very confident about their recollections, even when challenged with contradictory evidence.